MaritaIfemeni/Fullstack_Shopping_App/README.md

 - General:

   - Deployed application is extremely slow (Azure free tier?)
   - Testing in the backend has been very little done and not at all in the frontend.
   - Refactoring the code and cleaning up the code (For example: MUI code is not seperated in a seperate file, but in the same file as the component, lots of unused codes etc.).
   - Optimizing the code and performance.

 - Frontend:

-  - Filters and search does not work properly together: when filtering is applied it wont keep the filtered order.
-Trying these many times also crashes the application.
+  - Filters and search does not work properly together: when filtering is applied it won't keep the filtered order.
+When product page is not the first one search does not work at all.
   - Not able to add actual image file when creating new user or product, only URL is possible to add.
 Not able to add severeal image urls for product.
   - When refresshing the page in the pages taht are restricted via private route, it will always redirect to login page even the user is already logged in as an admin.